kemurphy3/colorado-fire-tracker/README.md

 ## What this is

-Living in Colorado, you can't ignore wildfire season.
-The smell of smoke, the orange skies, the evacuation warnings - it's become part of life here.
+Living in Colorado, wildfire season feels inevitable.
 Most fire risk models look at weather patterns and basic vegetation indices, but they miss a lot of the ground-level detail that actually matters.

 This project tries something different.
-NEON flies planes over their field sites collecting incredibly detailed data - hyperspectral imagery that sees way beyond RGB, LiDAR that maps vegetation structure down to individual trees.
-The problem?
-They only cover small areas.
-So I'm working on translating those insights to satellites like Sentinel-2 and MODIS that cover the whole state.
+NEON's Aerial Observation Platform (AOP) team flies over the field sites in a pushbroom pattern using its sensors to capture hyperspectral, LiDAR, and high-resolution camera imagery data at an incredible resolution.
+The trade off is that the flightboxes for each site are typically only 10x10kms.
+In order to properly scale the fine NEON data, I'm developing a crosswalk to translate it to satellites like Sentinel-2 and MODIS that cover the whole state.

-Think of it like this: NEON shows us what healthy vs stressed vegetation *really* looks like at a molecular level.
-We then teach satellites to recognize those same patterns in their lower-resolution data.
-It's not perfect, but it's better than pretending all "green" pixels are the same.

 ## Why I'm building this

 A few reasons:
 - The Cameron Peak Fire in 2020 burned right through areas near NEON's NIWO site.
-We have before/after data at insane resolution.
+We have very useful before/after data
 - Traditional NDVI (vegetation greenness) completely misses drought-stressed conifers that still look green but are basically tinderboxes
 - I work with NEON data professionally and kept thinking "we could do something useful with this"

 ## Current status

 Still early days.
-Right now I'm:
+Right now I am:
-- Getting the NEON AOP data pipeline working (these files are massive)
 - Building the crosswalk between NEON's hyperspectral bands and Sentinel-2's multispectral ones
 - Setting up a basic web interface to visualize risk levels